AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 #### Play using Delta Emulator

 1. Transfer the patched ROM file onto your device.
 We recommend creating a specific 'NDS' folder to keep things organized.
-2. Open the Delta, and add your ROMs to your library by tapping "+" in the top right corner of the screen.
+2. Open Delta, and add your ROMs to your library by tapping "+" in the top right corner of the screen.
 3. Launch the patched *:guide-data* ROM file by tapping on it, and enjoy!

 #### Play using RetroArch